 The Food & Drinks

-There’s a food garden with a wide variety of food, plenty of bars and a place called “Black Dining”.
+There’s a food garden with a wide variety of food, plenty of bars with a nice selection of beers (and last year even a stand with “Walhalla” liquor and cocktails for sale) and a place called “Black Dining”.
 Also at the convenience store you can find stuff like sandwiches, ice cream,… They use a deposit system to boost the recycling: 1 euro deposit is charged when purchasing a canned drink or a drink in a mug.
 Deposit is returned when returning an empty, unbroken can/mug to the bar or to the deposit point.
+One warning for the foreigners among us who will visit the festival: you will have to stay in the bar section with your alcoholic drink, so you can’t go right up to the stage with your drink.
+Though you should be able to see every single show quite easily from every bar area.

 People with an eye for detail might have seen it already on the map: at every stage there’s a “no smoking” sign and you can find a smoking area.
 Due to the regulations in Finland you’re not allowed to smoke inside or in the close vicinity of the stage.